Heark/Tyrone/README.md

 # Features
 * Auto response AI very simple to add responses.
-* Zombiez game, every 15 minutes a zombie appears and someone must type !shoot to accumulate points. **UNDER CONSTRUCTIOn**
+* Zombiez game, every 15 minutes a zombie appears and someone must type !shoot to accumulate points. **UNDER CONSTRUCTION**
 * I'm also adding commands.
 * Please note zombiez isn't completely done and there are some bugs.